prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

       // Map from labels to locations
       locations: { [label: string]: [location: Location], ... };

+      // Extra data that is only interpreted by the merchant frontend.
+      // Useful when the merchant needs to store extra information on a
+      // contract without storing it separately in their database.
+      extra: any;
     }

   The wallet must select a exchange that either the mechant accepts directly by